-Some drugs and medical devices require Prior Authorization, which means your Provider must ask us for approval before we'll cover the drug.
-One of our clinicians will review this request.
-We'll cover the drug or medical device according to our clinical guidelines if:
+Some drugs and medical devices require Prior Authorization, which means your Provider must ask us for approval before we cover the drug.
+One of our clinicians reviews this request.
+We cover the drug or medical device according to our clinical guidelines if:

-- There is a medical reason you need the particular drug or medical device - Depending on the drug or medical device, other drugs or medical devices on the MassHealth Drug List have not worked
+• There is a medical reason you need the particular drug or medical device

+• Depending on the drug or medical device, other drugs or medical devices on the MassHealth Drug List have not worked